Skip to Main Content

 • April-August: bears most active

-• Hunt Ringed Seals pups, which are often born in April
+• Hunt Ringed Seals, especially pups, which are often born in April

-• Late October-early November: denning by females begins
+• Late October-early November: denning by pregnant females begins, and the embryo implants into the uterus to begin pregnancy

-• November-January: females give birth and nurse young in den
+• November-January: females give birth and begin nursing young in den

 Denning Behavior